 In 1989 Shirley Carey, already a singer and accompanist with the Choir, became a conductor and set about extending the repertoire, rebuilding membership and becoming more outward looking; more concerts outside Hastings and joint concerts with other choirs produced some memorable occasions; concerts in the Netherlands (Dordrecht) and France and return visits delighted both audiences and the singers.
 Roger Wilcock took over as conductor in 2004 and Hilary Davan Wetton in 2008.
 With membership of around 70 singers, concerts of outstanding appeal and success reaffirmed the respect and affection in which the ‘town choir’ was held.
 Roger Wilcock went on to champion mass participation in choral music with his ‘Big Choir’ and Hilary Davan Wetton introduced an academic rigour which suitably prepared the way for Marcio da Silva, the present music director.

-(This article first appeared in the programme for our 90th anniversary performance of Verdi’s Requiem on 5 May, 2018, when we memorably joined forces with the Kosovo Philharmonic Choir and the Hastings Philharmonic Orchestra, along with four talented young soloists, to fill the stage of the White Rock Theatre in Hastings)
+The article above first appeared in the programme for our 90th anniversary performance of Verdi’s Requiem on 5 May, 2018, pictured below, when we memorably joined forces with the Kosovo Philharmonic Choir and the Hastings Philharmonic Orchestra, along with four international soloists, to fill the stage of the White Rock Theatre in Hastings.

 For Marcio da Silva's first concert with Hastings Philharmonic Choir on 17 November 2012 the choir performed Haydn's The Creation with an orchestra of local players.
 (Photographs: Peter Mould)